15+ min read

 Public BankGroup BHD (Annual Report – 5/28)

-Financial Times (Wall Street erases gains after Trump sabre-rattling over China – 5/28)
+Financial Times (Wall Street erases gains after Trump saber-rattling over China – 5/28)

 The war of words between Beijing and Washington triggered the US market’s reversal.
-President Donald Trump said he would hold a news conference about China on Friday, which followed the National People’s Congress approving the proposal to introduce a new national security law on Hong Kong.
+President Donald Trump said he would hold a news conference about China on Friday, which followed the National People’s Congress approves the proposal to introduce a new national security law in Hong Kong.

 MSNBC (China’s New Security Law: Impact on Business and Investors – 5/26)